-[81] The Full Court in Gudjala FC at [96] agreed that the factual basis must identify the existence of an Indigenous society observing identifiable laws and customs at the time of European settlement in the application area.
+[91] The Full Court in Gudjala FC at [96] agreed that the factual basis must identify the existence of an Indigenous society observing identifiable laws and customs at the time of European settlement in the application area.

-[82] The factual basis in support of this assertion is provided in the application in the submissions, Attachment F and the research report as well as the submitted affidavits.
+[92] The factual basis in support of this assertion is provided in the application in the submissions, Attachment F and Attachment T as well as the submitted affidavits.
 From the information contained in these documents, I understand that the members of the claim group continue to acknowledge and observe the traditional laws and customs passed on to them by their ancestors.
 This continues today amongst claim group members.
-There are examples in the research report and affidavits such as the continued observance of rules about pathways to group membership - see also my summary of the material above at s 190B(5)(b).
+There are examples in the research report and affidavits such as the continued observance of rules about pathways to group membership and in Attachments G1, 2 and 3 which speak about trips in June and September 2015 by members of the claim group to the application area travelling along the Kidson Track and the burning of country and cleaning out of water holes following traditional laws and customs; - see also my summary of the material above at s 190B(5)(b).

-[83] Having considered the material I am satisfied that the factual basis provided is sufficient to support an assertion that the members of the claim group and their predecessors have continued to hold native title in accordance with the traditional laws and customs.
+[93] Having considered the material I am satisfied that the factual basis provided is sufficient to support an assertion that the members of the claim group and their predecessors have continued to hold native title in accordance with the traditional laws and customs.

-[84] On the basis of the above, I am satisfied that the requirements of s 190B(5)(c) are met.
+[94] On the basis of the above, I am satisfied that the requirements of s 190B(5)(c) are met.

-[85] The application satisfies the condition of s 190B(5) because the factual basis provided is sufficient to support each of the particularised assertions in s 190B(5).
+[95] The application satisfies the condition of s 190B(5) because the factual basis provided is sufficient to support each of the particularised assertions in s 190B(5).

-Prima facie case
+Subsection 190B(6) Prima facie case